venkateshwarans/crayon/docs/docs/reference/js/react-core/index.md

 </td>
 <td>

-Actions available for managing the thread list
+Actions available for managing the state of a thread list

 </td>
 </tr>